Park wins South Korea presidency, to be first woman leader

 Her raucous, jubilant supporters braved sub-zero temperatures to chant her name and wave South Korean flags outside her house.
 When she reached her party headquarters, Park was greeted with shouts of "president".

-An elated Park reached into the crowd to grasp hands of supporters wearing red scarves, her party's color.
+An elated Park reached into the crowd to grasp hands of supporters wearing red scarves, her party's colour.

 "This is a victory brought by the people's hope for overcoming crisis and for economic recovery," she told supporters at a rally in central Seoul.